carlosapgomes/otw/README.md

 Enable the Sheets API in the GCP console page for the newly created project.

+Create a Google Spreadsheet with any regular Google account, share it with the above service account email address with an 'Editor' role.

 ### Sendgrid account

 Create a free Sendgrid account and download its API key.

-In the project folder add this key to the functions environment variables:
+In the project folder add the API key to the functions environment variables:

 `firebase functions:config:set sendgrid.apikey="your-sendgrid-api-key"`